warang580/errdata-heaven/README.md

 - `bind(syncFn, errdata)`  : Transform an errdata with a data->errdata fn
 - `guard(syncFn, errdata)` : Transform an errdata with a data->err fn
 - `map(syncFn, errdata)`   : Transform an errdata with a data->data fn
+- `merge(strategy, errdata1, errdata2)` : Transform two errdata into one with a data->data fn

 ## Applying side-effects on errdata